ConDug/MathCheckRamsey/README.md

 - `cube-solve.sh`: Performs iterative cubing, merges cubes into the instance, simplifies with CaDiCaL+CAS, and solves with MapleSAT+CAS.

-- `check-embed.sh`: Performs embeddability checking on `n.exhaust`, which is the file that contains all Kochen–Specker candidates output by MapleSAT.
-Run with `./check-embed.sh n` (graph order).

 - `dependency-setup.sh`: Sets up all dependencies.
 See the script documentation for details.
 Run with `./dependency-setup.sh`.

 - `main.sh`: Driver script that connects all scripts stated above.
 Running this script will execute the entire pipeline.
 Run with `./main.sh n` (graph order).